TomiwaAribisala-git/python_dns_mini_project-/README.md

 # Requirements to run this file:

-1. Install the DNS library--dnspython via your terminal OR via Github:
+1. Install the python DNS library--dnspython via your terminal OR via Github:

 pip install dnspython